radiantlogic-v8/documentation-new/documentation/aws-cloud-installation-guide/installation.md

 The templates require 1 VPC per environment (can use an existing one or a new one will be created), 1 or 3 t3.small instances for the bastion/remote desktop gateway servers, up to 5 instances per RadiantOne cluster, and up to 5 m5.large instances for the Zookeeper ensemble.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – Check your Amazon VPC limits to ensure you have the resources available.
-Otherwise, the RadiantOne installation will fail.**
+>Check your Amazon VPC limits to ensure you have the resources available.
+Otherwise, the RadiantOne installation will fail.

 https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/amazon-vpc-limits.html